Board of Directors

 But then, another unexpected turn.
 Pat was introduced to Alternative Dispute Resolution (ADR).
 Just as his single Master’s Environmental Law class inspired his application to law school, so too did this introduction inspire another twist.
 Intrigued by the potential of both mediation and arbitration, Pat pursued ADR and earned a Certification in Conflict Management.
 Since 2003, he has been working either as mediator or arbitrator for the ADR Unit of NJ Consumer Affairs.
 He has also participated in mediated family and employee discrimination conflicts.

 Pat has remained active in the visually impaired community.
 Working in conjunction with the New Jersey Commission for the Blind and Visually Impaired, he has given presentations on the many challenges that blindness can pose to those in pursuit of higher education.
 He often volunteers his time helping visually impaired college-bound high school students face the challenges of college independence.
+Pat’s path has come full circle, and he is finally ready for his vision to become reality—to use both the law and his knowledge of alternative dispute resolutions in pursuit of his environmental endeavors.

 Lisa A. Turowsky